tw4449-s-MAS-Submods/tw4449-Custom-Room-Selection-Pack-Main-Repository/README.md

-Hi!
+#### Hi!
 First of all: thank you for wanting to use my work!
 It means a lot that I can do something to make people’s time with their Monika that much better.

-Anyhow, right to the instructions.
+#### Anyhow, right to the instructions.

-## Simple instructions:
+## Instructions:

-1. Go to the "Releases" tab on the right this webpage, then click on the latest version of "location.sunmod.zip".
+1. Go to the "Releases" tab on the right this webpage, then click on the latest version of "location.submod.zip".
 It should begin automatically downloading.
 2. Unzip and open the folder called 'location selector submod' (it should be in your 'Downloads' folder).
-3. Inside the location selector submod folder, you'll copy the 'game' and 'lib' folders into the main 'Doki Doki Literature Club' folder (AKA, the folder where you see 'DDLC.exe').
+3. From the location selector submod folder, copy the 'game' and 'lib' folders into the main 'Doki Doki Literature Club' folder (AKA, the folder where you see 'DDLC.exe').
 4. Launch MAS, and the rooms should be available.
 Monika will explain how to use them after a minute or so.